-2. Students must ask their department representative to email Jan Kegelman with their name, ID number, name of department, and a statement that the student is a candidate for a TA position.
+2. Students must ask their department representative to email Lori Doemland with their name, ID number, name of department, and a statement that the student is a candidate for a TA position.

 During the semester, each student is required to prepare at least four videotaped micro-teaching presentations that are evaluated by the instructor during tutorial sessions.
 At the end of the semester, a final videotaped presentation is used as an evaluation instrument by a panel of language and pedagogical experts.